ucb-bar/chipyard/docs/Advanced-Concepts/Top-Testharness.rst

 TestHarness
 -------------------------

-The wiring between the ``TestHarness`` and the Top are performed in methods defined in mixins added to the Top.
+The wiring between the ``TestHarness`` and the Top are performed in methods defined in traits added to the Top.
 When these methods are called from the ``TestHarness``, they may instantiate modules within the scope of the harness, and then connect them to the DUT.
 For example, the ``connectSimAXIMem`` method defined in the ``CanHaveMasterAXI4MemPortModuleImp`` trait, when called from the ``TestHarness``, will instantiate ``SimAXIMems``